SharkyBytes/EZ-Apply/README.md

 ### How It Works:
 1. Install the **EZ Apply** extension from the Chrome Web Store.
 2. Create a profile by entering your personal and employment details.
-3. When you encounter a job application form, click the **EZ Apply** extension icon and hit "Autofill."
+3. When you encounter a job application form, click the **EZ Apply** extension icon and hit "Ez-Apply."
 4. Your data will be automatically filled in, leaving only job-specific fields for you to complete.

 Currently, **EZ Apply** works best with platforms like Greenhouse, Lever, and more are being added frequently.